Travel around the Cornish coast the greenest way possible by rowing and sailing 17ft open boat 'Outdoor Girl’ with a local skipper as your guide.

 Built from the lines of a surviving 1882 open sailing boat from the same South Cornwall fishing village.
 The original 1882 'Ellen' is 17ft long on deck with a spar out the stern called a bumpkin.
 She is still sailing and owned by the Cornwall Maritime Trust.
 Both 'Ellen' and 'Outdoor Girl' have a similar spritsail yawl rig that was very common all around the British Isles150 years ago but is rarely seen today, except on much larger Thames sailing barges.

 Originally named 'Elizabeth Ann' this 17ft spritsail yawl was built new by Peter Williams of Bodinnick Boatyard for a local historic trust who wanted to preserve Cornwall's inshore craft heritage and keep traditional sailing skills alive amongst local young people on a stable and seaworthy small boat.
 She was launched in 2007 on the River Fowey, but after a few years was not really being sailed enough to perpetuate the original purpose.
-We aim to change that and have renamed her to encourage people of all ages to spend more time outdoors with nature, re-gaining old skillls and respect of the fishermen that lived their lives working in open boats.
-Outdoor Girl makes a great coastal expedition boat and is operating close to Gorran Haven where her boat lines would be familiar to
+We aim to change that and have renamed her to encourage people of all ages to spend more time outdoors with nature, re-gaining old skills and respect of the fishermen that lived their lives working in open boats.
+Outdoor Girl makes a great coastal expedition boat and is operating close to Gorran Haven where her boat lines would be familiar to locals with ancestors fromearly 1900's.

 Boatbuilder Peter Williams is still keen to use elm when he can find a good source of the timber.
-Elm was used a lot for planking and ribs in Cornish work boats, and pilot gig boats are still made of Elm (as is our rowing boat 'Number 8').
-Outdoor Girl is carvel construction, with Douglas fir masts.
+Elm was used a lot for planking and ribs in Cornish work boats, and pilot gig boats are still made of elm (as is our rowing boat 'Number 8').
+Outdoor Girl is carvel construction with Douglas fir masts.

 - Loose footed Mainsail with 16ft wooden sprit - 2 reefs possible.